bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/year-2019/philippians.md

 - Physically and spiritually pure
 - One set apart for Holy fellowship and service. "sanctified"

+> Col 1:12 ¶ Giving thanks unto the Father, which hath made us meet to be partakers of the inheritance of the saints in light:

 > Titus 2:12 &mdash; Teaching us that, denying ungodliness and worldly lusts, we should live soberly, righteously, and godly, in this present world;

 #### &quot;Grace be unto you and peace&quot;